DCT

 VI.
 Other Allegations

-The complaint alleges both induced and contributory infringement.
-It asserts that Defendant actively encourages infringement through its website and product instruction manuals, which allegedly instruct customers on how to use the products in an infringing manner (Compl. ¶¶18-19, 27-28).
-The complaint further alleges that the products are not staple articles of commerce and that their only reasonable use is an infringing one (Compl. ¶¶19, 28).
+- Indirect Infringement: The complaint alleges both induced and contributory infringement.
+Inducement is based on Defendant allegedly encouraging and instructing customers on how to use the products to mount a device in an infringing manner through its website and instruction manuals (Compl. ¶18, ¶27).
+Contributory infringement is based on allegations that the accused products are not staple commercial products and that their only reasonable use is an infringing one.
+(Compl. ¶19, ¶28).

-The basis for willfulness is alleged knowledge of the patents "from at least the filing date of the lawsuit" (Compl. ¶¶18, 27).
-This pleading supports a claim for post-filing willfulness.
-The prayer for relief also requests a finding of willfulness and enhanced damages should discovery reveal pre-suit knowledge of the patents (Compl. ¶e).
+- Willful Infringement: The complaint alleges Defendant has known of the patents "from at least the filing date of the lawsuit," forming a basis for post-suit willfulness (Compl. ¶18, ¶27).
+The prayer for relief also seeks a finding of willfulness and treble damages if discovery reveals pre-suit knowledge of the patents-in-suit.
+(Compl. p.
+11, ¶e).

 VII.
 Analyst’s Conclusion: Key Questions for the Case